Genera and Species Descriptions with cultivation techniques

 This genus contains about 250 species, and occurs throughout the world, in every continent other than Antarctica.
 Species have pioneered many habitats, including wet ground, lakes (as freely floating aquatics), epiphytic conditions, seasonal deserts, and have even been found living in the pools of water that accumulate at the center of carnivorous Bromeliads!
 Except for a few species of very localised range, few are particularly threatened, although some are already extinct.
 The flowers of Utricularia are usually small, but make up for their small size by a wild display of colours, variety and beauty, in the spring.
 Several useful articles on the taxonomy and cultivation of Utricularia are on the Internet.
 Recently the carnivorous plant genus Polypompholyx was deemed a subgenus of Utricularia.
 With so many species in so many habitats, exhaustive cultural hints would be quite lengthy.
 Listed below are some of the more common ones.

-Cultivation Summary for terrestrial temperate Utricularia (eg U.dichotoma)
+Cultivation Summary for semi aquatic temperate Utricularia (eg U.dichotoma)

 Compost - one part river or propagating sand and two parts peat